Paul-Orlando/Paul-Orlando/README.md

 **Cost Protection**
 All LLM API keys (OpenAI, OpenRouter) are capped at hard monthly spend limits.
 Exa AI auto-recharge is capped per calendar month.
 Rate limiting at the infrastructure layer provides the first line of defense; spend caps at the provider level provide a hard ceiling if rate limiting is ever bypassed.

 Production AI systems require controls at every layer — request-level rate limiting, infrastructure-level authentication, provider-level spend caps, and cloud-native security.
-Each application in this portfolio is built with these standards, reflecting practices applied in enterprise deployments where cost, security, and reliability are non-negotiable.
+Each application in this portfolio is built with these standards, reflecting practices applied in enterprise deployments where cost, security, reliability, and real-time performance are non-negotiable.

 ---

-*Open to collaboration on agent design, AI workflow architecture, serverless AI systems, and creative technology projects.*
+*Open to collaboration on agent design, AI workflow architecture, serverless AI systems, real-time applications, and creative technology projects.*